capsidjs/capsid/README.md

 `__unmount__()` is called when component is unmounted.
 If your component put resources on global space, you should discard them here to avoid memory leak.

-# The concept
+# Coelement

-See [Component and Coelement](http://capsidjs.github.io/capsid/basics/component.html) section of the document.
+The concept of 'coelement' is explained at [Component and Coelement](http://capsidjs.github.io/capsid/basics/component.html) section of the document site.

 # APIs